prpole/dissertation/throughput/main.md

 converted the material of the asteroid itself into the fuel necessary to alter its trajectory for this calculated near miss.
 The assembled crowd aren't in it for the fireworks, though.
-They are a thousand among many Earth expats who have undertaken every project conceivable to turn Mars into a surrogate for the planet they've allowed to be destroyed.
+They are a thousand among many Earth expats who have undertaken every project conceivable to turn Mars into a surrogate for Earth, the planet humanity has exhausted.
+This ice asteroid will add valuable heat and water into the Martian atmosphere, bringing it one step closer to being able to support life---even as it takes the planet one step further from what we think of as "Mars."

-By the end of *Red Mars*, Kim Stanley Robinson's Nebula Award-winning novel that begins his trilogy of terraformation, we have witnessed atmospheric alterations as modest as the cultivation of ever-hardier bacteria to those as audacious as drilling "moholes" through the Martian crust to tap the heat at its core.
+By the end of *Red Mars*, Kim Stanley Robinson's Nebula Award-winning novel that begins his trilogy of terraformation, we have witnessed atmospheric alterations as modest as the cultivation of ever-hardier bacteria to those as audacious as drilling enormous holes through the Martian crust to tap the heat closer to the planet's core.
 By the end of the third book (*Blue Mars*), a third generation of humans native to Mars lounge on the beach of a Martian ocean.
 But just as important to the novel's mission are its economic, political, and social innovations.
 The creation of an atmosphere can only happen simultaneously with the challenge of what a Martian constitution will look like, or, more relevant to my purposes, of adapting Earth-based understandings of environmental activism to a planet without a biosphere.

 "Science fiction" and "sustainability" seem just about made for each other: both are vexed terms, and both take on arguably too much.
-The most serious examples of both require us to think through the intersections of technology, ecology, sociopolitical systems, and even the ontological status of the human.
+The most serious examples of both require us to think through the intersections of technology, ecology, sociopolitical systems, and the place of the human in the universe.
 At the intersection of these two fields, Robinson uses the space of the "dead" planet as a laboratory for social-ecological experiments, both testing the limits of our environmental concepts and imagining the possibilities of human development without the constraints of Earth's particular biosphere.
-I want to isolate one product of this experimentation in particular for discussion here, namely, the role of technology in what we might call the "ecotopian imagination."
-[But in the spirit of Robinson's own experimentation, I want to stage this discussion in the context of the multifaceted concept of "throughput," a term increasingly important to ecological economics and social ecology, but which also has unexamined relevance in discussions of technology.]
+I want to isolate one product of this experimentation in particular for discussion here, namely, the role of technology in what we might call the "ecotopian imaginary" of the novel.

+I'll ask how and to what extent Robinson's ecotopian imaginary relies on his particular form of industrial robotic technology, defining an ecotopian imaginary as a form of narrative critical utopianism[^ln-critical-utopianism] that speculatively generates alternative social ecologies.
+I ask this question not for its own sake, nor to participate in terraformation fantasies (much as I'd like to), but to consider the place of technology in utopian environmentalism and environmentalist discourse more generally.

+It's a topic of particular importance as the state of the planet continues to degrade, risking going beyond the point at which preventing further destruction, though necessary, is likely to be sufficient in dodging catastrophe.
+Much discussion of technology in environmentalist discourse, however, has been rightly suspicious of any technological "fix" to problems that many see as the fault of technological development in the first place.
+Such perspectives are often seen as (and often are) "Promethean," or in other words, based in the Baconian premise that "nature" is something to be mastered and bent to the human will.

+Robinson depicts a relationship between technological innovation and ecological stewardship that could redefine "green" technology from merely less destructive alternatives to methods and tools by which humans actively promote the development of robust ecosystems.
+The perspective his narrative creates gestures beyond the Promethean, defining the usefulness of a particular technology in terms of its benefit to nonhuman natures rather than the other way around.
+It also recognizes the dangers inherent in capitalist appropriation of "greening," and the ecological dangers of geoengineering projects conceived as vehicles for capital investment.
+But at the center of this perspective is a more basic unity: the confluence of ecological, technological, and social imaginaries to form a critical ecotopianism.

+But before I can talk about any of this, I have to talk about robots.

 ***

-"Robotics" in Robinson's hands looks considerably different from the more famous version associated with, say, Isaac Asimov---humanoid robots whose goal is to serve in the way humans serve, and whose fictional instantiations are usually taken as proxies for class struggle or enslavement.[^ln-robot-slaves] In much of Robinson's work, robots appear in the form of mobile industrial machinery that places an unfathomable transformative power in the hands of the programmer.
-This vision of industrial robotics creates an interface between materiality and information: programmed commands, which are merely particularly structured acts of communication, become coextensive with the material transformations they cause.
-Thus, Robinson's robotic manufacturing technologies bridge the assumed gap between environment and our understanding of environment by decreasing the distance between communication and transformative action---or, to translate, between structures in the mind and structures in matter.
+"Robotics" in Robinson's hands looks considerably different from the more famous version associated with, say, Isaac Asimov---humanoid robots whose goal is to serve in the way humans serve each other, and whose fictional instantiations are usually taken as proxies for class struggle or enslavement.[^ln-robot-slaves] In much of Robinson's work, robots appear in the form of mobile industrial machinery that places an unfathomable transformative power in the hands of the programmer.
+These robots are rarely discussed in themselves, existing almost as a lacuna where labor and exploitation usually lie, between intention and realization.
+But what we do know is that a small group of people are able to effect the enormous transformations necessary for human inhabitation of Mars, and that most of the "work" is in deciding what ought to be changed and how.
+Robotic machinery, in other words, both frees the colonists up to imagine their alternative material environments and gives them the power to make those environments actual.

-We never get to see what this interface looks like precisely, but it can be inferred that it combines high-level human input with intelligent automation.
-From start to finish, the information being transferred is emphatically *not* where to place each plunge of the drill, but rather the transfer of a human user's construction plan to the machine.
-As is required for "intelligence" in any artificial system, the details are determined by the robot receiving and interpreting feedback from the material reality it encounters.
-The result is that "creation" and transformation are merely a matter of communicating some feasible thing one wants to happen in a structured way the robot can understand.
+We never get to see what the human-robot interface looks like, precisely, but it can be inferred that it combines high-level human input with intelligent automation.
+From start to finish, the information being transferred is emphatically *not* information specifying where to place each plunge of the drill, but rather the transfer of a human user's construction plan to the machine.
+As is required for "intelligence" in any artificial system, the details are determined by the robot receiving and interpreting feedback from the material reality it encounters.[^ln-wiener] The result is that "creation" and transformation are merely a matter of communicating some feasible thing one wants to happen, and doing so in a structured way a robot can understand.
 The actual labor is reduced to making a good plan and figuring out how to relate it.
 In this particular industrial army, to put it another way, everyone is a general.

 One example of this process has already been presented---the robot landers that capture an ice asteroid and bring it into the Martian atmosphere.
-Very little of this process is seen of that in the novel itself.
-One of the more explicit examples of how this form of technology actually works comes in a moment of crisis near the end of *Red Mars*.
-Someone sabotages a water station near a major town that taps into a large aquifer, and the hydrostatic pressure beneath the surface of the planet threatens a catastrophic explosion that would create the first Martian ocean where the town used to be.
-Any hope of preventing this relies on their ability to collapse an overhanging cliff face onto the site of the break to contain the pressure and plug up the hole---and to do so within a matter of hours.
+Very little of this process is seen in the novel itself, but one of the more explicit examples comes in a moment of crisis near the end of *Red Mars*.
+Someone sabotages a water station near a major town that taps into a large aquifer, and the hydrostatic pressure beneath the surface of the planet threatens a catastrophic explosion that would create the first Martian ocean where a major town used to be.
+Any hope of preventing this disaster relies on their ability to collapse an overhanging cliff onto the site of the break, containing the pressure and plugging up the hole---and to do so within a matter of hours.
 Nadia, a character particularly occupied with construction, takes over:

 > During the ride over she had directed all the town's construction robots from their hangar to the foot of the north wall, next to the water station; when the